NasalDaemon/clazz/README.md

 - [ ] Hash for any clazz (waiting on GCC to add more constexpr support approved for C++2a)
 - [ ] De/serialisation - haven't got around to implementing it yet
 - [ ] Making this a library - it's still just a sequence of (functioning) brain farts in a main.cpp demo file
+- [ ] Use modules for symbols instead of headers to reduce compile-time cost of symbols
 - [ ] Use a friendlier license when this library becomes usable

 # Greatest hits